Submit your email to push it up the queue

 Mean score of companies in the Gas/Diesel Oil industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Petronas reported significant carbon emissions, totalling approximately 39,210,000,000 kg CO2e for Scope 1 and about 530,000,000 kg CO2e for Scope 2 in Malaysia.
-Globally, their emissions included around 43,240,000,000 kg CO2e for Scope 1, 830,000,000 kg CO2e for Scope 2, and a substantial 286,690,000,000 kg CO2e for Scope 3, primarily from the use of sold products.
-Petronas has set ambitious climate commitments, aiming for net zero carbon emissions by 2050, making it the first oil and gas company in Southeast Asia to announce such a target.
-In the near term, they have pledged to eliminate routine flaring in new field developments and to end routine flaring at existing oil production sites by 2030, addressing both Scope 1 and Scope 2 emissions.
-These initiatives reflect Petronas's commitment to reducing its carbon footprint and transitioning towards more sustainable practices in the oil and gas sector.
+In 2024, Petronas reported significant carbon emissions, totalling approximately 46,040,000,000 kg CO2e for Scope 1 and about 450,000,000 kg CO2e for Scope 2, resulting in a combined total of around 46,550,000,000 kg CO2e for both scopes.
+This data reflects their operations in Malaysia (MY) and is part of a broader global emissions profile, which includes approximately 51,040,000,000 kg CO2e for Scope 1 and 510,000,000 kg CO2e for Scope 2, alongside substantial Scope 3 emissions of about 590,160,000,000 kg CO2e from the use of sold products.
+Petronas has committed to ambitious climate targets, aiming for net zero carbon emissions by 2050, making it the first oil and gas company in Southeast Asia to announce such a goal.
+Additionally, the company has pledged to eliminate routine flaring in new field developments and to end routine flaring at existing oil production sites by 2030, targeting reductions in both Scope 1 and Scope 2 emissions.
+The emissions data is sourced directly from Petroliam Nasional Berhad (PETRONAS) and reflects their ongoing commitment to sustainability and climate action.

 Access structured emissions data, company-specific emission factors, and source documents